NamelessHippy/NCCMHScripts/Role Management/readme.md

 Update all file paths with the locations of the scripts/text files It is encuraged to use a repository so the same version of this script is accessable to all administrators.
 The Tenant ID is the same for all apps in your tenant, so keeping it in a location that is accessable to other apps that use app authentication (either delegated as  this one, or Certificat-based authentication).

+#Change Log
+Version 1.1.0
+	-added Named Pipe Stream Server to hand off User Objects to Subscripts -Removed Certificate Based Authentication (It created risks on the app) -Updated to use WAM Functionality in Graph SDK version 3.24.x or higher -This includes pulling Graph authentication context into subscripts without certificate based authentication -Changed to use an app with delegated permissions -This is needed because RBAC changes are in Azure, which is not updated for WAM functionality -Strongly recomended to restrict Authentication on the app to only Administrators allowed to run this script -Added Event Handler functionality to control disconnecting from Graph API and Exchange Online only after all subscripts are finished